 The Chemicals division is one of Indias leading manufacturers of basic oleo-chemicals, surfactants and derivatives of oleo-chemicals.
 The division has a blend of domestic and international operations and is one of the leading suppliers in the Indian market.
-The division achieved export turnover of Rs.
-539 crore in this fiscal, accounting for about 33% of its turnover.
+The division achieved export turnover of र534 crore in this fiscal, accounting for about 32% of its turnover.

 The product category-wise review follows:

-The Fatty Acids portfolio, comprising stearic acid, erucic acid, oleic acid, as well as value-added fatty acids, accounted for about 42% of the turnover of the division.
+The Fatty Acids portfolio, comprising stearic acid, oleic acid, as well as value-added fatty acids, accounted for about 41% of the turnover of the division.
 The division plans to enhance the sales of its value-added fatty acids in the domestic as well as export markets.

 Our products have been approved by several multi-national companies and we can now strongly participate in their global sourcing programs.
-Effective sourcing of raw material and increasing customer base are important for improving margins and division has done reasonably well on both the counts.
+Effective sourcing of raw material and increasing customer base are important for improving margins.
+This product portfolio has done reasonably well on both these counts.

-The division also has the significant presence in Sodium Lauryl Ether Sulphate (SLES) and Alpha Olefin Sulfonate (AOS) market space.
+The division also has significant presence in Sodium Lauryl Ether Sulphate (SLES) and Alpha Olefin Sulfonate (AOS) market segments.

-Glycerin accounted for 8% of the turnover of this division.
+Glycerin accounted for 9% of the turnover of this division.
 Being largely a co-product, additional sales are mostly opportunistic, depending on market conditions.
-With the help of R&D and a new plant at Dombivli, the division is now manufacturing value added glycerin product.
-Our glycerin has been approved by many pharmaceutical companies and known for its consistent quality.
+With the help of R&D, the division is now manufacturing value added glycerin products.

-Your company continues to focus on use of renewable energy over the years.
-In FY 2017-18 ~42% of the total energy we consumed was through renewable sources.
+Your company continues to focus on use of renewable energy.
+In FY 2018-19 more than 42% of the total energy was consumed through renewable sources.
 We achieved this through use of biomass briquettes, Solar roof top and other initiatives.

-The outlook for the coming year FY 2018-19 is good for the value-added fatty acids at this point in time.
+The outlook for the coming year 2019-20 is good for the value-added fatty acids at this point in time.
 International demand is showing signs of improvement and procurement of indigenous raw material will be an edge over overseas competition.

 Finance and Investments

-During the year, your company continued to earn return from its investments in the form of Dividend of Rs.
-199 crore (previous year Rs.
-47 crore).
+During the year, your company continued to earn return from its investments in the form of Dividend of र342 crore (previous year र199 crore).

-The veg oils business started direct sales of edible oils under Godrej Brand in bulk and consumer packs from September, 2015.
-The business clocked a revenue of Rs.
-105 crore and has a reach of 8000+ retail outlets in Mumbai Metropolitan Region (MMR) and 2000+ retail outlets in Western Maharashtra and Goa.
+The veg oils business started direct sales of edible Oils under Godrej Brand रin bulk and consumer packs from September, 2015.
+The business clocked a revenue of र114 crore and has a reach of 8000+ retail outlets in Mumbai Metropolitan Region (MMR) and 2000+ retail outlets in Western Maharashtra and Goa.
 The products of this business have been well received in the market.
-While the Bulk pack business has been stable, consumer pack business recorded a steady growth.
+While the Bulk Pack business has been stable, consumer pack business recorded a steady growth.